 Download the free Yorùbá Melody Audio Course here!
 Listen to 90 minutes mp3 of useful phrases in 22 chapters for Olorisha and cultural tourists!
-Choose your language: English, Spanish or Portuguese.
+Choose your language: English, Spanish, Portuguese or German!
 This material is brought to you by the Orisha Image blog and yorubaname.com.

 This Yorùbá Melody Audio Course is licensed under Creative Commons.
 You are free to share the files with your friends and family or even on your own website, as long as you provide a link to orishaimage.com and yorubaname.com and follow the license rules: CC-BY-NC-ND 4.0

 The 22 chapters of this course are: Introduction/ Greetings/ Politeness/ Presenting Oneself/ Accomodation/ Compliments/ Question Words/ Appointments/ Time/ Climate/ On The Way/ Culture/ Orisha/ Market/ Relations/ Eating And Drinking/ Understanding/ Health/ Emergency/ General Expressions/ Yorùbá Names.
 Listen to it online or download it to your computer (90 MB size, mp3 file) by using one of the following three players.